Cray-HPE/bos/README.md

 purpose, source code files include Dockerfiles, Ansible files, RPM spec files, and shell scripts.
 It does **not** include Jenkinsfiles, OpenAPI/Swagger specs, or READMEs.

-When in doubt, provided the file is not covered under someone else's copyright or license, then it does not hurt to add ours to the header.
+In case of doubt, provided the file is not covered under someone else's copyright or license, then it does not hurt to add ours to the header.